Concept Vision

 This proposed run-of-river concept will generate year-round and produce up to 12 MWs of power, depending on the season and associated river flow.
 Electricity and optical fiber would be provided to the communities of Dillingham, Aleknagik, Koliganek, New Stuyahok, Ekwok and Levelock, also supporting the electric and communications needs of Bristol Bay’s incredible wild salmon industry in these communities.
 Project generation potential has been estimated using over 60 years of federally collected site-specific flow data.
 Based upon this analysis, the seasonal generation capacity matches, or exceeds, the demand for power in these communities.
 This project will replace up to 1.5 million gallons of diesel fuel annually.
 Hydroelectric projects in Alaska have a successful history of providing electric rate reduction, reduced dependence on fossil fuels, carbon emissions mitigation and longevity.
 Several hydro facilities in Alaska have been in operation for more than a century and many more are currently displaying the same type of longevity potential.
 We believe the combination of renewable energy and increased broadband access will provide the basis for economic and social improvement and growth in the region for generations to come.

 This Nuyakuk River Concept location provides many advantages for low-impact hydroelectric development.
 Twenty Six feet of elevation drop occurs rapidly through a series of falls in a 2500’ stretch of river.
-The location of these falls at an oxbow (bend) would allow for a flow diversion of only 1500’ without the need for a dam.
+The location of these falls at a bend in the river would allow for a flow diversion of only 1500’ without the need for a dam.
 Our intent is to meet generation goals while at the same time having minimal negative impact on the environment.
 Key project characteristics include:

 - Natural topographic and hydrologic features that benefit diversion and reintroduction of flow